Re:Sound v Motion Picture Theatre Assns of Canada

-Re:Sound v Motion Picture Theatre Assns of Canada, 2012 SCC 38, is a Supreme Court of Canada case that confirmed that pre-existing sound recordings accompanying a cinematographic work are part of a soundtrack and are therefore excluded from equitable remuneration under the Copyright Act of Canada.
+Re:Sound v Motion Picture Theatre Assns of Canada [2012] 2 SCR 376, 2012 SCC 38 is a Supreme Court of Canada case that confirmed that pre-existing sound recordings accompanying a cinematographic work are part of a soundtrack and are therefore excluded from equitable remuneration under the Copyright Act of Canada.
 The decision was unanimous decided by the court on July 12, 2012.

 Background and facts

 Re:Sound is a collective society authorized by the Copyright Board of Canada ("Board") to collect equitable remuneration pursuant to s.
 19(1) of the Act for the performance in or communication to the public by telecommunication of published sound recordings of musical works.

 The case arose due to two proposed tariffs (Tariffs 7 & 9) filed by Re:Sound under s.
 67.1(1) of the Copyright Act (the "Act").
 Tariff 7 proposed an entitlement for royalties to Re:Sound for the use of sound recordings embodied in a movie by motion picture theatres and other establishments exhibiting movie.
 Tariff 9 targeted the use of sound recordings in programs broadcast by commercial over the air, pay, specialty and other television services.
 Re:Sound is entitled to collect tariffs on behalf of performers and makers of sound recordings when their recordings are performed in public or communicated to the public telecommunication under s.
 19(1) of the Act.

 The respondents argued that the proposed tariffs must fail because the Act's definition of "sound recording" explicitly excludes soundtracks of cinematographic works.

 Re:Sound submitted that the definition of "sound recording" does not exclude a pre-existing sound recording that is incorporated into a soundtrack.
 Rather, it argued, the purpose of the exclusion was to create a hybrid right that combined visual and audio features to create new rights in a "cinematographic work".